 Data Pods Architecture

 Each Grow account has their own Data Pod.
 This means that your companies data and processes run on their own powerful set of servers.
-Grow Data Pods improve performance, by making it so a poorly written process from another account analyst is running can’t affect your companies performance and power.
+Grow Data Pods improve performance, by making it so a poorly written process from another account analyst is running cannot affect your companies performance and power.
 It also increases security because each account has its own single use databases, with multiple layers of security.

 Keeping your data secure is our number one priority.
-Grow is now SOC II compliant and certified.
+Grow is now SOC 2 compliant and certified.
 This means independent auditors and testers have made sure Grow has the processes and procedures in place to make sure your data is safe and secure.

 What we do to increase database security